 Symbol Description Min. Тур.
 Max.
 Units

-t kgen Time needed for key-stream generation (given priority 50 μs
+t {kgen} Time needed for keystream generation (given priority access 50 μs

-access to destination RAM block).
+to destination RAM block)

 6.5 COMP - Comparator

 The comparator (COMP) compares an input voltage (VIN+) against a second input voltage (VIN-).
 VIN+ can be derived from an analog input pin (AIN0-AIN7).
 VIN- can be derived from multiple sources depending on the operation mode of the comparator.